NatLibFi/NDL-VuFind2-Vagrant/README.md

 - <a href="https://www.virtualbox.org">VirtualBox</a>
 - <a href="https://www.vagrantup.com">Vagrant</a>
-- <a href="http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html">Oracle Instant Client</a> installer files downloaded from Oracle (a soul-selling registration needed), see the <a href="https://github.com/tmikkonen/NDL-VuFind2-Vagrant/tree/master/oracle">oracle/</a>README for details.
+- <a href="http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html">Oracle Instant Client</a> installer files downloaded from Oracle (a soul-selling registration needed), see the <a href="https://github.com/tmikkonen/NDL-VuFind2-Vagrant/tree/master/oracle">oracle/README</a> for details.
+  - The files can be skipped if holdings information is not needed.
+In this case, please set 'INSTALL_ORACLE_CLIENT=false' in the bootstrap files.

 _ubuntu_:
 - <a href="https://github.com/NatLibFi/NDL-VuFind2">NDL-VuFind2</a> (fork it!) cloned to the host computer
-  - with a working configuration - for the minimum, ~~either import some data to Solr or~~ change the _local/config/vufind/config.ini_ to use a remote Solr URL (like the NDL development index - for limited users only).
+  - For the minimum, either import some data to the local Solr by adding a sample data file to the _config/_ directory (the data can also be imported manually afterwards) or change the _vufind2/local/config/vagrant/vufind/config.ini_ after provisioning/installing to use a remote Solr URL (like the NDL development index - for limited users only).
+The 'EXTERNAL_SOLR_URL' in the bootstrap files can also be set but note that the Solr and RecordManager won't be installed, then!

-#### Set-up
+#### Set-Up

 _ubuntu_: